 They are dark colored with a single, bright yellow, narrow line on each side.

 If you don’t see the caterpillars but do see clusters of a cottony substance on your plants, suspect this type of armyworm.

-The adult female parent moths lay masses of eggs on leaves, tree branches and in buildings, bundled in this cottony substance.
+The female adult moths lay masses of eggs on leaves, tree branches and in buildings, bundled in this cottony substance.

 They can lay eggs as many as three times annually. [source]

-Yellow-striped armyworms (Spodoptera ornithogalli) has a remarkably wide range.
+Yellow-striped armyworms (Spodoptera ornithogalli) have a remarkably wide range.